- Suspect: Jodie Martinez

 On July 6, 2019, Jodie Martinez, 33, allegedly slammed head-on into a truck on State Highway 53, outside Zuni.
-The crash killed her son, age unlisted, and left a woman in the opposite vehicle with severe injuries.
+The crash killed her son, Christian Molina, 9, and left a woman in the opposite vehicle with severe injuries.
 Martinez allegedly tested positive for methamphetamine and allegedly admitted to using meth four days before the crash, according to an affidavit for a search warrant.

 On July 6, 2019, Jodie Martinez, 33, was driving a Ford Explorer on State Highway 53, in the Zuni pueblo, when she allegedly slammed head-on into a truck (a blue GMC Sierra) driving in the opposite direction, FBI Agent Joshua Rock wrote in an affidavit for a search warrant.

-When Zuni Police Department officers arrived, they found the victim, a child, not breathing and unresponsive, either lying next to the Explorer or being held by Martinez.
+When Zuni Police Department officers arrived, they found the Christian Molina, 9, not breathing and unresponsive, either lying next to the Explorer or being held by Martinez.
 Rock also describes the Explorer, an SUV, as a truck.
-The child, Martinez’s son, is neither named nor given an age in court documents.
+Molina, Martinez’s son, is neither named nor given an age in court documents.

 “The child was later pronounced dead at the scene,” Rock wrote.